-Ceramic and porcelain are classics for a reason.
+Ceramics and porcelain are classics for a reason.
 They’re resilient, durable, and reliable materials to hold up as kitchen backsplashes.
 But just because they’re classic choices, it doesn’t mean they can’t stay on-trend.
 You can find porcelain and ceramic tiles in every design imaginable to fit your aesthetic and style.

 Sleek and Industrial

 Metallic backsplashes are on the rise.
-We’ve seen a trend in industrial styles that include copper metal or stainless-steel tiles.
+We’ve seen a trend in industrial styles that include copper metal or stainless steel tiles.
 These tiles go exceptionally well with dark-colored kitchens or ones with industrial lighting or hardware.
 If you’re going for this look, you can stick with classic rectangles or go for something extraordinary, like circles or swirled patterns.

 Traditional and Minimalist

 You just can’t go wrong with a minimal backsplash design.
 Subway tile is an affordable option that adds understated elegance to your kitchen.
 These tiles tend to be slightly glossy and textured, which looks beautiful and handcrafted.
-Though horizontal rectangle tiles are common, you can pattern them in any way you want to add a spin on the classic look.
+Though horizontal rectangle tiles are common, you can pattern them in any way you want to add a spin to the classic look.

 Bold and Bright

 If your kitchen is minimally designed, the backsplash can serve as an accent piece.
-Go for strong geometric patterns or add a third color that can add a pop of color – like red or blue – or blend in with the white and black, such as gray or gold.
+Go for strong geometric patterns or add a third color that can add a pop of color – like red or blue – or blend in with white and black, such as gray or gold.
 Polished marble works great in this application, though it does tend to be pricier than other options.